hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 AAVE has had a significant influence on American popular culture, particularly through music (especially hip-hop and R&B), film, and social media.
 Many AAVE terms and expressions have entered mainstream American English.

 1. Music: Hip-hop and R&B, genres deeply rooted in African American culture, have popularized many AAVE terms and grammatical features.
 Examples include:
-   - Use of habitual "be" in lyrics
+   - Use of habitual “be” in lyrics
    - Incorporation of AAVE slang into song titles and lyrics
    - The rhythmic patterns of rap often reflect AAVE prosody